brandonpittman/gridsome-plugin-tailwindcss/README.md

 ## postcss-nested

-[postcss-nested](https://github.com/postcss/postcss-nested) included by default.
-Pass `shouldNest: false` to disable.

-## autoprefixer

-[Autoprefixer](https://www.github.com/postcss/autoprefixer) included by default.
-Pass `shouldAutoprefix: false` to disable.
+[postcss-preset-env](https://github.com/csstools/postcss-preset-env) included by default.
+Pass `shouldTimeTravel: false` to disable.
+You may also pass a config object to the plugin as `presentEnvConfig`.